chika-kasymov/chika-kasymov.github.io/_posts/2017-03-27-Authentication_with_client_private_certificate_using_afnetworking.md

 }];
 ```

-___

-Useful links:
+## Useful links

-* [Main reference](https://github.com/AFNetworking/AFNetworking/issues/2316) - it is the link of [Github](https://github.com) issue with a couple of code snippets written in older versions of [AFNetworking](https://github.com/AFNetworking/AFNetworking).
+* [The main reference](https://github.com/AFNetworking/AFNetworking/issues/2316) - it is the link of [Github](https://github.com) issue with a couple of code snippets written in older versions of [AFNetworking](https://github.com/AFNetworking/AFNetworking).